2015 North Dakota Fighting Hawks football team

 The 2015 North Dakota Fighting Hawks football team represented the University of North Dakota during the 2015 NCAA Division I FCS football season.
 They were led by second year head coach Bubba Schweigert and played their home games at the Alerus Center.
 The Fighting Hawks are a member of the Big Sky Conference.

 Although playing most of the season without an official mascot, 2015 was North Dakota's first year with their new nickname as it was announced on November 18 that the university had adopted the Fighting Hawks after a public vote of students, faculty, staff and other members of the University of North Dakota community.

 The Fighting Hawks finished the season 7–4, 5–3 in Big Sky play to finish in a four way tie for fourth place.

-Previous season

-In 2014, North Dakota finished with a record of 5–7, 3–5 in Big Sky play, to finish in a tie for eighth place.
-They failed to qualify for the FCS Playoffs.